MaxEdwards20/Dune-Snake/README.md

 <!-- ## Project Description -->

 ## In Progress

 - [ ] Satchel: Pick head, body, and tail texture for the sandworm
 - [ ] Satchel: Keyboard vs. Mouse input menu screen - Satchel
 - [ ] Caden: Map generation
-- [ ] Max: Let player name themselves
+- [ ] Max: Spice generation when we spawn

 ## Items to Develop

+- [ ] Menu Screen to let player name themselves (probably similar to how control selection screen will work)
 - [ ] 3 different animated sprites for the spice - Satchel
-- [ ] Mouse input support - Satchel
+- [ ] Mouse input support on Menu Screens
 - [ ] Sound effects on death of worm and when food is eaten - Satchel
 - [ ] Collision detection.
 Know whether we hit spice or another sandworm
-- [ ] Keyboard vs. Mouse input menu screen - Satchel
-- [ ] Spice generation that refreshes as we play the game
+- [ ] Periodic spice generation throughout the game
 - [ ] On collision, sandworm breaks apart and is available as food for other snakes
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.
 - [ ] Game over screen with score, kills, and highest position achieved
 - [ ] Particle system for the death of a sandworm
-- [ ] Upgrade our movement system to reduce the lag
+- [ ] Upgrade our movement system to reduce the lag in rotation

-## Done :)
+## Done

+- [x] Max: Add name support for the player
 - [x] Max: Setup Snake Movement in the screen
 - [x] Max: Decide how to build the snake.
 Tons of entities?
 Or one entity with a list of positions?
 - [x] Max: Setup basic menuing
 - [x] Caden: Camera movement
 - [x] Satchel: Mouse Input Support

 ## Debugging